ictr/covid19-outbreak-simulator/README.md

 | `EVENT_STAT_XXX` | Reported statistics `STAT` for customized event `EVENT` at time `XXX` a list if multiple replicates |
 | `avg_EVENT_STAT_XXX` | Average reported statistics `STAT` for customized event `EVENT` at time `XXX` if there are multiple replicates |

+NOTE: All `avg_` fields have average over existing replicates, and all replicates.
+For example, if at time 100, 8 of the replicate simulations have completed and the rest 2 have population size 5, and 10, the average population size will be reported as `7.5` (`5+10/2`) and `0.15` (`5+10/10`).

 ## Data analysis tools

 Because all the events have been recorded in the log files, it should not be too difficult for